tub-nubomedia/connectivity-manager/README.md

 ### Automatic installation and start

-The [bootstrap] repository contains the script to install and start the Nubomedia PaaS Manager automatically.
+The [bootstrap] repository contains the script to install and start the Connectivity Manager automatically.
 In order to do it you can run the following command:

 ```bash